Ward Pound Ridge Reservation

 The Ward Pound Ridge Reservation is a 4,400 acre county park located in the towns of Pound Ridge and Lewisboro in Westchester County, New York.
 It is the largest park in the county and offers diverse terrain, extensive hiking trails, nature programs, and recreational facilities.

 History

 Originally part of the Cortlandt Manor land grant, the area began as farmland in the early 1700s.

 In 1925, Westchester County acquired over 4,000 acres to form Pound Ridge Reservation.
 It was renamed in 1938 to honor William L. Ward, the county park supervisor and key parks advocate.

-From 1933 to 1940, it hosted a Civilian Conservation Corps camp (SP‑9 / Camp Merkel), where workers constructed trails, picnic shelters, bridges, and the Trailside Museum.
+From 1933 to 1940, it hosted a Civilian Conservation Corps (CCC) camp (SP‑9 / Camp Merkel), where workers constructed trails, picnic shelters, bridges, and the Trailside Museum.

 Geography and ecology

 Spanning nearly 7 sqmi, the reservation includes mixed hardwood forests, streams, wetlands, and sandstone ridges.
 It contains over 35 miles of marked trails used for hiking, cross‑country skiing, horseback riding, and mountain biking.